kekonen/stress_test/README.md

 1. Install with `npm install`
 2. Run `export BEARER=***`, replace *** with Bearer Token
-3. Finally `./parallel.sh 2`, where 2 can be replaced with amount of threads you wish to run
+3. Finally `./parallel.sh 3 stage`, where 2 can be replaced with amount of threads you wish to run